Supreme Airlines

-Supreme Airlines was the first regional low cost COMMUTER airline of India, with bases in Jaipur and Ahmedabad.
+Supreme Airlines was a private non-scheduled airline, with bases in Jaipur and Ahmedabad.
 It operated 18 daily flights between 11 cities under an agreement with the State Govt of Rajasthan.
-Between 4th October 2016 and 7th August 2018, Supreme Airlines hauled 20,625 passengers in 4167 flights, with 2000+ tones of cargo.
+Between 4th October 2016 and 7th August 2018, Supreme Airlines hauled 20,625 passengers in 4,167 flights, with 2,000+ tones of cargo.
 Supreme Airlines has sued the Ministry of Civil Aviation, D.G.C.A. and Airports Authority of India for Rs.
 40+ Crores.

 Destinations

 Supreme Airlines was flying to the following destinations as of April 2019.